 - How do students engage in experiential learning?

 - Experiential learning provides pathways that allow students to engage in research, internships, study abroad, service learning with multi-lingual and/or multi-cultural communities, and much more.

 - Can I use courses from my major?

 - Only one class from your major can be used for the minor.
-If you have more than one major, one class from each major may be used to fulfill the GIS minor, but you cannot use a course that overlaps with each of your majors.
+If you have more than one major, one class from each major may be used to fulfill the Global Studies minor, but you cannot use a course that overlaps with each of your majors.

 - Can I use courses from another minor?

 - Can I use foreign language credits towards the Global Studies minor?

 - Students are strongly encouraged to study a foreign and/or heritage language.
 As specified above, only upper-division coursework may be used towards the minor, including language classes.